Maher-RJ/Monitoring-system/README.md

 cd Laravel-folder
 php artisan serve --host=192.168.0.11 --port=8000  //put your ip
 ```
-note! i use md5 hash, by defualt the password is "secret"
+note! i use md5 hash, by defualt the password is "secret" and email is maherj@kth.se

 ## Android
 After you clone my Android repository, open Android studio and choose